NLeSC/PattyVis/README.md

 ### Run end-to-end tests on [sauce labs](https://saucelabs.com/)

-To connnect to Sauce Labs use sauce connect program.
+To connect to Sauce Labs use sauce connect program.
 [Here](https://docs.saucelabs.com/reference/sauce-connect/) you can find the details on how to install and run it.

 Before tests can be run the sauce labs credentials must be setup